Kim Bryan has experience as a waitress in a diner. She's sharing her tips (that will hopefully result in big tips!).

-Hurricanes are tropical cyclones formed from rapidly rotating storm system with a low pressure center.
+Hurricanes are tropical cyclones formed from rapidly rotating storm systems with a low-pressure center.
 The season for hurricanes in the Atlantic Ocean and the Gulf of Mexico is considered to be June 1st until November 30th of each year.

-Hurricanes can be anything from a mild inconvenience to a living nightmare for those in its path.
-The following are ten hurricanes which turned into the latter.
+Hurricanes can be anything from a mild inconvenience to a living nightmare for those in their path.
+The following are ten hurricanes that turned into the latter.

 1. The Great Galveston Hurricane of 1900

 Indisputably, the Great Galveston Hurricane of 1900 was the deadliest hurricane to hit the nation's shores.
-The storm made landfall on September 8 as a Category 4 storm with 143 miles per hour winds.
+The storm made landfall on September 8 as a Category 4 with winds reaching 143 miles per hour.

-The people of Galveston had no warning they were in the direct line of the storm until the evening before the hurricane hit the island-city with 15 feet waves.
+The people of Galveston had no warning they were in the direct line of the storm until the evening before the hurricane hit the island city with 15 feet waves.
 These powerful storm surges knocked building off their foundation and destroyed more than 3,600 homes.
-The estimated costs of damages by today's standards was more than $496 million.
+The estimated cost of damages by today's standards was more than $496 million.
 An estimated 8,000 lives were lost to this deadly storm.

 2. Okeechobee Hurricane of 1928

-The Okeechobee Hurricane, also known as San Felipe Segundo hurricane, is Puerto Rico's deadliest hurricane in their history but was beat out by Galveston in America.
+The Okeechobee Hurricane, also known as the San Felipe Segundo hurricane, is Puerto Rico's deadliest hurricane in its history but was beat out by Galveston in America.

-In 1953 abandoned a plan to name hurricanes by a phonetic alphabet in favor of a new international phonetic alphabet.
+In 1953, an international plan to name hurricanes by a phonetic alphabet in favor of a new international phonetic alphabet was abandoned.
 That same year, the U.S. began using female names for storms.